 Base salaries for executives are determined based upon job responsibilities, level of experience, individual performance, and Comparative Compensation Data.
 The goal for the base salary component is to compensate executives at a level that approximates the median salaries of individuals in comparable positions and markets, which we believe to be the threshold salary level needed to attract, motivate and retain talented executives.
 Mr. Richards, the Company's Executive Chairman, reviews the performance of Dr. Hou, the Chief Executive Officer, and Mr. Richards, together with Dr. Hou, reviews base salary increases for the other executive officers, and they recommend salary increases for these individuals to the Compensation Committee.
 The Executive Chairman also recommends salary increases for himself, based on his assessment of Comparative Compensation Data and his personal performance.
 These recommendations are advisory and are based solely on the judgment and opinion of the Company's Executive Chairman and Chief Executive Officer, as applicable, taking into account the above-listed factors and recommendation from the compensation consultant, if retained.
 The Compensation Committee independently reviews, adjusts, where appropriate, and approves the salary increases, if any, for the Executive Chairman and other executive officers based upon the subjective discretion of the Compensation Committee reviewing the executive officer's experience, responsibility and performance.
 The Company's Compensation Committee targets the 50th percentile - the point at which 50% of the sample salaries are lower - when making salary determinations for our Named Executive Officers.
-With respect to each executive officer, the Compensation Committee exercises its judgment as to how to weigh an executive officer's individual experience, scope of responsibility and performance when determining any such salary increases.
-In executive Session, the Compensation Committee reviews any salary increase for the Executive Chairman.
+With respect to each executive officer, the Compensation Committee reviews any salary increases for the save of responsibility and performance when determining any such salary increases.
+In executive session, the Compensation Committee reviews any salary increase for the Executive Chairman.